MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Parse](#parse)

 The parse endpoint takes the transaction and needs to return the operations.
 The implementation will use the same logic as the Data API transaction -> operations logic and so we do not need an extra task to make this happen.

+Importantly, we've ensured that our unsigned and signed transaction serialized representations have enough information in them for us to recreate the transaction full values at parse time (ie. we don't only store the hash needed for signatures).

 #### Combine Endpoint